cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 Various bug fixes and improvements
 ----------------------------------

-Various smaller improvements were added Omni Core 0.2.0, such as:
+Various smaller improvements were added ZURBank 0.2.0, such as:

 - Fix incorrect value from getTotalTokens when fees are cached
 - Remove forwarding of setgenerate to generate